geonetwork/doc/source/install-guide/configuring-database.rst

 #.
 To activate JNDI, you need to activate the JNDI database type in :file:`/WEB-INF/config-node/srv.xml`.

 #.
-When deploying the WAR on Tomcat and using ``startup.sh``, in the ``bin`` folder of Tomcat, Configure a JNDI connection in Tomcat by adding a new resource to :file:`TOMCAT/conf/context.xml`.

-#.
-Then update the |jdbc.properties| file with connection information.
-   Configure a JNDI connection in Tomcat by adding a new resource to :file:`TOMCAT/conf/context.xml`.
+Configure the JNDI connection in Tomcat by adding a new resource to :file:`TOMCAT/conf/context.xml`.
+For jetty in :file:`WEB-INF/jetty-env.xml`.

    .. code-block:: xml